devanshidiaries/Serverless-Compete/AWS Lambda/Lab.md

 # AWS Lambda for Azure Functions user's tutorial (GUI edition)

-To get the most from this tutorial, you must know how to hoost  on Azure.
-In this tutorial you will build an EKS cluster on AWS, deploy worker nodes and install a simple guestbook application.
-You will be using AWS' `us-west-2` region to deploy your EKS cluster.
+To get the most from this tutorial, you must know how to deploy applications using Azure Funcitons.

 This is a free lab that takes 30 minutes to complete.
 Make sure you terminate all the services at the end of this lab.